imjaadFRT/datagrid-widget-assignment/README.md

 ## Project Setup

-Please follow the steps mentioned below in order to run this project.
+Please follow the steps mentioned below inside the project directory in order to run the application.

 - Install all the required dependencies by running `npm install`.
 - After all dependencies are installed, run the application by using `npm start` and it will open up the app in the browser.